 BRUSSELS Busy week in European policy, Netopia attended two important events on digital content.
 Here is the report.

-Those were the words of Richard Patry, French cinema operator and chairman of the cinema assocation, at a seminar in European Parliament this week hosted by MEP Bogdan Wenta.
+Those were the words of Richard Patry, French cinema operator and chairman of the cinema association, at a seminar in European Parliament this week hosted by MEP Bogdan Wenta.
 The main take-away was that while film and cinema are obviously very closely linked, cinema is also special compared to other windows.
-This is in line with what the Swedish philosopher (and pirate ideologist) Rasmus Fleischer pointed out in his 2009 book Det postdigitala manifestet (”The Post-Digital Manifesto”, Ink Publishing) – in the post-digital age, aspects like physical and spatial presence become more valuable.
+This is in line with what the Swedish philosopher (and pirate ideologist) Rasmus Fleischer pointed out in his 2009 book Det postdigitala manifestet (”The Post-Digital Manifesto”, Ink Publishing): in the post-digital age, aspects like physical and spatial presence become more valuable.
 This insight might add to the economic explanations that are often cited as reasons why the cinema, perhaps ironically, is more important than in a long time.
-While only a few percent of all film viewing take place in the cinema, ticket sales represents about half of what the audience spends on film altogether.
+While only a few percent of all film viewing takes place in the cinema, ticket sales represents about half of what the audience spends on film altogether.
 Cinema is becoming more important, not less.
-Another reason is of course the decrease in revenue from home entertainment (such as dvds) which is not compensated for by money from the new VOD-offerings.
+Another reason is, of course, the decrease in revenue from home entertainment (such as dvds), which is not compensated for by money from the new VOD-offerings.
 The phenomenon ”analog dollars, digital pennies” is no different for film than for other sectors.

 Market analyst Tilman Rotberg (GfK) provided the word of the day: ”sofa trap”.
 When we come home from work or school, it is easy to fall into the sofa trap and not go out again that day, for cinema or otherwise.
-This is a challenge for cinema, but there may be solutions in digital communication for example online and apps, suggested Rotberg.
-Many panelists pointed to the importance of film-makers to be able to recoup their investment throughout the whole value chain of cinema, video and television, pointing out that some of the EU Commissions digital single market proposals risk decreasing the value of the licenses, to the detriment of investment, growth and jobs.
+This is a challenge for cinema, but there may be solutions in digital communication for example, online and apps, suggested Rotberg.
+Many panelists pointed to the importance of film-makers being able to recoup their investment throughout the whole value chain of cinema, video and television, pointing out that some of the EU Commissions digital single market proposals risk decreasing the value of the licenses to the detriment of investment, growth and jobs.

 A different quote, this time by the Dalai Lama, was offered in the seminar The Future of Creativity in the Online Environment, as organised by consumer organisation BEUC and a series of authors’ associations.